ReactionMechanismGenerator/RMG-Py/documentation/source/users/rmg/input.rst

 		balanceSpecies = "N2",
 		)

-Note that increasing ``nSimsTerm`` improves convergence over the entire range, but convergence is only guaranteed at the last set of ``nSimsTerm`` reaction conditions.
-Theoretically if ``nSimsTerm`` is set high enough the RMG model converges over the entire interval.
-Except at very small values for ``nSimsTerm`` the convergence achieved is usually as good or superior to that achieved using the same number of evenly spaced fixed reactors.
+Note that increasing ``nSims`` improves convergence over the entire range, but convergence is only guaranteed at the last set of ``nSims`` reaction conditions.
+Theoretically if ``nSims`` is set high enough the RMG model converges over the entire interval.
+Except at very small values for ``nSims`` the convergence achieved is usually as good or superior to that achieved using the same number of evenly spaced fixed reactors.

-If there is a particular reaction condition you expect to converge more slowly than the rest of the range there is virtually no cost to using a single condition reactor (or a ranged reactor at a smaller range) at that condition and a ranged reactor with a smaller value for nSimsTerm.
+If there is a particular reaction condition you expect to converge more slowly than the rest of the range there is virtually no cost to using a single condition reactor (or a ranged reactor at a smaller range) at that condition and a ranged reactor with a smaller value for nSims.
 This is because the fixed reactor simulations will almost always be useful and keep the overall RMG job from terminating while the ranged reactor samples the faster converging conditions.

-What you should actually set ``nSimsTerm`` to is very system dependent.
+What you should actually set ``nSims`` to is very system dependent.
 The value you choose should be at least 2 + N where N is the number of dimensions the reactor spans (T=>N=1, T and P=>N=2, etc...).
 There may be benefits to setting it as high as 2 + 5N.
 The first should give you convergence over most of the interval that is almost always better than the same number of fixed reactors.
 The second should get you reasonably close to convergence over the entire range for N <= 2.